tiann/KernelSU/website/docs/guide/faq.md

 It is possible.
 But you should download the kernel source and intergrate KernelSU to the source tree and compile the kernel yourself.

+## Can KernelSU support devices below Android 12?

+It is device's kernel that affect KernelSU's compatability and it has nothing to do with Android version.The only restriction is that devices launched with Android 12 must be kernel 5.10+(GKI devices).
+So:

+1. Devices launched with Android 12 must be supported.
+2. Devices with has an old kernel (Some Android 12 devices is also old kernel) is compatable (You should be kernel yourself)

 ## Can KernelSU support old kernel?

 It is possible, but you need to backport it manully and PRs welcome!